fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ![Register page](../images/chat-register.png)

 {{% hint info %}}
-You can change the orange to something if you want.
+You can change the orange to something else if you want.
 {{% /hint %}}

 ## Architecture